Here you as a student can get information on how to find, use, and reference data in the SND research data catalogue.

 With SND you can find individual studies as well as several larger study collections.
 They consist of regularly recurring studies, something that makes it possible to investigate developments over time.
 Some of these collections are the Media Barometer, which studies the Swedish population’s media use; the national SOM Surveys with a focus on society, opinion, and media; and VALU, the SVT exit poll surveys.

 If you can’t find what you’re looking for, or if you have any other data-related questions, feel free to contact us at firstname.lastname@example.org.

 When you use data from SND, it's important that you mention where the material comes from, and who has compiled it.
 In other words: to give a proper reference, or citation, to it.
 You should enter a PID/DOI (a unique link that points to the data material) and a reference to the creator/primary researcher in your document.

 University of Gothenburg, Nordicom - Nordic Information Centre for Media and Communication Research (2018).

 Media Barometer 2016.
 Swedish National Data Service.
 Version 1.0. https://doi.org/10.5878/7367-q948

-Most studies in SND’s catalogue already have citations that you can simply copy and use.
+Most studies in the SND catalogue already have citations in different referencing styles that you can simply copy and use.
 You can find them in the catalogue entry on the ”Data and documentation” tab.
 There, you can also choose from common citation styles, such as the American Psychological Association (APA), Harvard, or Oxford styles.